juzzlin/Heimer/README.md

 This is so very cool!
 A Windowsless Windows build!

-Anyway, as the project depends only on Qt SDK you can use your favourite Qt setup to build the project on Windows.
+Anyway, as the project depends only on `Qt SDK` you can use your favourite `Qt` setup to build the project on `Windows`.

-### Docker environment files
+### Docker environment files for CI

-Needed Dockerfiles can be found at https://github.com/juzzlin/Dockerfiles
+Needed `Dockerfiles` can be found at https://github.com/juzzlin/Dockerfiles